-In 2003, Cathy started attending gamelan classes at London’s Southbank Centre, as a hobby.
-She was struck by the transformative potential of this Indonesian bronze percussion orchestra and so decided to take it to some of the most marginalised people in the UK; prisoners.
+In 2003, Cathy started attending gamelan classes at London’s Southbank Centre.
+She was struck by the transformative potential of this Indonesian bronze percussion orchestra and decided to take it to some of the most marginalised people in the UK: prisoners.

 With the support of Lincolnshire charity, The Firebird Trust, Cathy delivered week-long gamelan pilots in HMP Brixton, HMP Glen Parva, HMP Wakefield, HMP The Wolds and HMP Nottingham.
-The courses were highly successful, so over the next five years, Cathy fundraised for and co-ordinated 53 more prison gamelan projects.
-Two, independent research publications (by Cambridge and Birmingham City Universities) concluded that the projects were making significant positive impacts, so, in 2008, Good Vibrations became a registered charity to grow this work to help far more people.
+The courses were highly successful, and over the next five years, Cathy fundraised for and co-ordinated 53 more prison gamelan projects.
+Two independent research publications (by Cambridge and Birmingham City Universities) concluded that the projects were making significant positive impacts, so, in 2008, Good Vibrations became a registered charity to grow this work and help many more people.